SEEING NEW BEAUTY

 Guruji Sri Vast:

 When we see something beautiful, we like to own that beauty.
 That is why so much beauty is destroyed in this world.
-When the beauty is owned, it’s not beauty anymore.
-But you can stand and look at it – Oh, my God, it is so beautiful! – and you are fulfilled with that beauty.
+We like to own the beauty and when it is owned, it’s not beauty anymore.
+When we see a beautiful flower, we like to own that flower.
+But you can stand, and you can look at it – Oh, my God, it is so beautiful! – and you are fulfilled with that beauty.
 Then you move on.
-Then there is another beauty available.
+Then another beauty is available.
 Wow!
 So great!
-Then the whole path is filled with beauties.
+The whole path is filled with beauties.
 But normally what do we do?
 Wow!
-It’s so beautiful!
-Ping!
-We cut it.
+It’s so beautiful – we cut it.
 Then I walk with this beauty because now I am satisfied.
-I own this beauty.
-Then I don’t see any other beauty.
-At home, I put this flower in a glass of water.
+I own this beauty and I don’t see any other beauty.
+At home, I put it in a glass of water.
 It’s done.
-It’s on my dining table.
-I don’t look at it anymore!
+It’s on my dining table and I don’t look at it anymore!
 In the evening the flower is drooping.
-Then I throw it out and tomorrow morning I want to own something new.
+I throw it out and tomorrow morning I want to own something new.
 But if I had not picked it?
-So many people would have enjoyed the beauty, so many people would have appreciated that beauty.
+So many people would have enjoyed its beauty, so many people would have appreciated that beauty.

 Ownership removes the beauty.
-If the flower is on the plant it has freedom.
+If the flower is on the plant, it has a freedom.
 It can bloom further.
-And even when it falls down, it creates something beautiful around it.
+And even when it falls down, it creates something beautiful around it, it gives something back to the same system.
+It becomes part of a cycle.
 But when we bring the flower home, we don’t use it, we throw it out.
-But if the same flower is falling out there, it gives something back to the same system.
-It becomes a cycle.

 It is the same thing with relationships.
-This person is so beautiful.
-What do we want?
+This person is so beautiful!
 We want to own this person.
-We want to own this person because we are afraid they may not be there for us, only for us.
+We want to own this person because we are afraid that they may not be there for us, only for us.
 By owning this person, we close our eyes to the rest of the beautiful people in the world.
-I am not saying don’t own anything, simply flirt around, I am not telling that.
-I am saying that once you own it, you don’t even take care of this anymore.
-It’s confirmed this is mine now.
-And after sometime this is gone, the flower is not the same anymore, the person is not beautiful anymore.
-Because we decided now it is done.
-We don’t see that beauty continuously because once we owned, it’s done.
+I am not saying don’t own anything and simply flirt around, I am saying that once you own something, you may not even take care of it anymore.
+It’s confirmed that this is mine now.
+And after some time this is gone, the flower is not the same anymore, the person is not beautiful anymore.
+We don’t see that beauty continuously because once we owned it, it’s done.
 The freedom is lost.

-Accept that something is happening to this plant so that something is happening to you also.
+Accept something is happening in this plant so something is happening to you also.
 Just appreciate that plant.
 And accept that something new is happening to you, something old is leaving you.
 Suddenly the concept of the flower and you, the concept of observer and what is observed, will dissolve.
-The concept of you and the flower will not be there, only the blooming will be there – you and the blooming flower.
+The concept of you and the flower will not be there, only the blooming will be there, you and the flower bloom.